Pay Negotiation Guide

 How a Travel Therapy Pay Package Is Built

 Every package starts with the contract rate — what the facility pays the agency per hour you work.
-A typical contract rate for a PT in an SNF might be $80–$100/hr.
+Realistic ranges in 2026: PT and SLP roughly $60–$75/hr typical (up to $90/hr in high-cost markets like California, NYC metro, Alaska, and Hawaii); OT roughly $55–$70/hr (up to $85/hr in high-cost markets); PTA $40–$55/hr; COTA $35–$50/hr.
+School-based contracts generally sit at the lower end of each band.
 From that contract rate, the agency carves out:

-Why the contract rate matters: If you don't know the contract rate, you can't evaluate whether your package is fair.
-A recruiter offering $1,900/week out of an $80/hr contract rate is giving you a very different deal than the same $1,900/week out of a $95/hr contract rate.
+Why the contract rate matters: Knowing the contract rate would let you evaluate whether the package is fair.
+A recruiter offering $1,900/week out of a $70/hr contract rate is giving you a very different deal than the same $1,900/week out of an $85/hr contract rate.
 The number looks identical; the margin isn't.
-Agencies that share the contract rate are the ones actually working for you.
+The reality, however, is that most facilities prohibit recruiters from disclosing the contract rate — it’s typically written into the staffing contract as confidential.
+What you can do is insist on a complete, written, line-item pay package breakdown (taxable hourly, housing stipend, M&IE stipend, travel reimbursement, benefits valuation, overtime rate, guaranteed hours), then compare offers based on total weekly take-home rather than the hourly figure.

 What Is — and Isn't — Negotiable